New Jersey Wrongful Death Attorneys

 At Lependorf & Silverstein, P.C. we've seen firsthand how the lives of our clients can improve after a strongly built case brings them justice.
 As Princeton wrongful death lawyers, we put our legal experience and resources to use in every case so that negligent parties are held responsible for the life that they took.

 Call (609) 240-0040 and learn about the benefits of hiring an experienced wrongful death lawyer today.
 We can help you understand the legalities surrounding your specific situation and can begin working on your case right away.
-But, you must take the first step and contact our firm.
+Take the first step and contact our firm.

 Wrongful Death Verdicts and Settlements